-For the most part, health insurers selling individual coverage outside the health insurance marketplace will have to provide many of the same consumer protections that insurers inside the health insurance marketplace provide.
-However, some types of coverage sold outside the marketplace are exempt from the ACA’s rules, and consumers should fully review the terms of their coverage to ensure it provides adequate protection.
-In addition, not all coverage sold outside the marketplace meets the federal standard for “minimum essential coverage” meaning that enrollees in those plans are not eligible for some special enrollment periods in the event of certain life changes, such as a permanent move.
+For the most part, health insurers selling individual coverage outside the health insurance Marketplace will have to provide many of the same consumer protections that insurers inside the health insurance Marketplace provide.
+However, some types of coverage sold outside the Marketplace are exempt from the ACA’s rules, and consumers should fully review the terms of their coverage to ensure it provides adequate protection.
+In addition, not all coverage sold outside the Marketplace meets the federal standard for “minimum essential coverage” meaning that enrollees in those plans are not eligible for a special enrollment period in the event they lose that insurance or experience certain life changes, such as a permanent move.

 Health insurance Marketplace